 Get Some Rest

-Studies have shown a strong relationship between sleep and burnout, so make sure you’re getting enough rest.
+There's a strong relationship between sleep and burnout, so make sure you’re getting enough rest.
 This starts with a good wind-down routine.
 This can be whatever works best for you, like reading a book or trying some evening meditation.
 The most important thing is to make sure you’re turning off your phone notifications or any other things that may distract you so you can get some quality sleep.

 Make Sure You’re Eating Well